Benawi/Portfolio-React-App/README.md

 ## Sharing 💗

-Project is open source.
+The project is open source.
 Feel free to make your own version.
-All you need to do is to fork this repository, edit [src/editable-stuff/config.js](./src/editable-stuff/config.js) and add resume.
+All you need to do is to fork this repository, edit [src/editable-stuff/config.js](./src/editable-stuff/config.js) and add a resume.
 Mark star ⭐ if you like the project.

 ## Prerequisites 🍪